 - No detailed specs on website

-Next up we have another really nice, and more affordable trap bar from Tiger Fitness.
+Next on our list of the best hex trap bars we have another really nice, and more affordable trap bar from Tiger Fitness.

 - Length 87.5 inches